yuanqing/figma-plugins/packages/figma-format-currencies/README.md

 Converts all currencies in text layers within the selection or on the current page.

-- Optionally set to round numbers (to the nearest tens or hundreds), so that prices look more “natural”.
+- Optionally round the converted currencies to the nearest 100s and 1000s, so that prices look more “natural”.

 ### Set Locale